Articles | Lung Cancer

 Lung cancer mainly presents as either small or non-small cell (NSCLC), with SCLC being the more aggressive form, characterised by small cells that multiply and spread rapidly to other parts of the body.
 It represents about 10–15% of lung cancer cases in Singapore each year.

-Nowadays, patients with metastatic cancer like SCLC, where the disease has spread throughout the body, are experiencing significantly extended lifespans and, in some instances, are being cured by a combination of innovative and minimally invasive treatments.
+Nowadays, patients with metastatic cancer like SCLC, where the disease has spread throughout the body, are experiencing significantly extended lifespans and, in some instances, are being cured by a combination of innovative and minimally invasive small cell lung cancer treatments.

 This marks a dramatic shift in outlook compared to just a few years ago.